Oddert/oddgame-working/personal_log.md

 ## 17/03/2020
 - Implemented a check in swerve to make marbles check if the one in front is likely to move to prevent starburst effects
+- Modified last change to also factor in if item in front is a marble, considering it the same as a wall